 Filing requirements for legitimate trusts are discussed below:

-A domestic trust must file a Form 1041, U.S. Income Tax Return for Estates and Trusts, for each taxable year.
-If the trust is classified as a Domestic Grantor Trust, it is not generally required to file a Form 1041, provided that the individual taxpayer reports all items of income on his own Form 1040, U.S. Individual Income Tax Return.
+- A domestic trust must file a Form 1041, U.S. Income Tax Return for Estates and Trusts, for each taxable year.
+If the trust is classified as a Domestic Grantor Trust, it is not generally required to file a Form 1041, provided that the individual taxpayer reports all items of income on his own individual income tax return.
 Thus, the individual pays the total tax liability upon the filing of his return for that taxable year.
 All income received by a trust, whether from foreign or domestic sources, is taxable to the trust, to the beneficiary, or to the grantor unless specifically exempted by the Internal Revenue Code.

-In addition to filing trust returns as just described, a taxpayer may be required to file U.S. Treasury Form TD F 90-22.1, Foreign Bank and Financial Accounts Report, if the taxpayer has an interest of over $10,000 in foreign bank accounts, securities, or other financial account.
+- In addition to filing trust returns as just described, a taxpayer may be required to file FinCEN Form 114, Report of Foreign Bank and Financial Accounts, if the taxpayer has an interest of over $10,000 in foreign bank accounts, securities accounts, or other financial accounts.
 Also, a taxpayer may be required to acknowledge an interest in a foreign bank account, security account or foreign trust on Schedule B, Interest and Dividend Income, that is attached to the taxpayer’s individual income tax return.